 They dry beautifully too, meaning this garland looks lovely whether it’s fresh or dried!
 For a glimpse at how the magnolia leaves look dried, check out these dried flower arrangements.

-Of course, if you choose, you can also make this magnolia garland out of faux magnolia leaves.
+If you choose, you can also make this magnolia garland out of faux magnolia leaves.
 Then you can use it from year to year, although your investment will be significantly more up front!

 A magnolia garland hanging on a white fireplace mantel.